ponty/EasyProcess/README.rst

 .. warning::

-  ``echo`` is a shell command on Windows (there is no echo.exe), but it is a program on Linux
+  ``echo`` is a shell command on Windows (there is no echo.exe), but it is a program on Linux.

 return_code
 -----------

-:attr:`EasyProcess.return_code` is None until :func:`EasyProcess.stop` or :func:`EasyProcess.wait`
+`EasyProcess.return_code` is None until `EasyProcess.stop` or `EasyProcess.wait` is called.
-is called.

 With
 ----

-By using :keyword:`with` statement the process is started and stopped automatically::
+By using `with` statement the process is started and stopped automatically::

     from easyprocess import EasyProcess